The Isle of Wight is a Biosphere Reserve

 Monday July 22nd, 2019

-The Isle of Wight was awarded UNESCO Biosphere Reserve status on Wednesday, June 19.
+The Isle of Wight has been awarded UNESCO Biosphere Reserve status.

 A “Biosphere Reserve” status is internationally recognised and – in gaining this status – the Isle of Wight has been recognised as offering one of the best areas in the world for managed landscapes where the human impact is not detracting from the landscape and wildlife, thanks to the work of various organisations and land-owners.